yuens1002/Blog-App/README.md

-# wats 1030 Final Project
+# wats 1030 - final project
 Blog App Django Deployment

 at this pt for the final project, i’m simply doing a python/django deployment with a custom domain blog site which will allow an authenticated user to add and edit post(s).